AiPals/Cybersecurity-Code/docs/CODE_OF_CONDUCT.md

-# Contributing to AiPals Projects
+# Contributing(CONTRIBUTING.md) to AiPals Projects

 Thank you for your interest in contributing to **AiPals**!
 We are a community-driven initiative focused on advancing technology, cybersecurity, and AI for the well-being of humanity.
 Whether you're a developer, researcher, or enthusiast, your contributions can make a meaningful impact.